ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

      For an input scenario, AND=(DO-NOT-PROCESS-RESPONSE) is the default value once the connection stage is passed.

 MAXTIME=nnn
      (optional) specifies the maximum time, in hundredths of a second, that the scenario will wait for a message from the application.
-When this time expires, the APPLICATION-TIMEOUT flag will be set (see “IF$”, page 177 instruction) and the scenario will resume execution.
+When this time expires, the APPLICATION-TIMEOUT flag will be set (see “IF$” <#_V456UG_177 instruction) and the scenario will resume execution.
 If the MAXTIME parameter is not specified, then the scenario will wait indefinitely, or until VIRTEL disconnects the session when the timeout value of the entry point is exceeded.
 LASTMSG=YES
      (optional) requests disconnection after the application responds to the pfkey sent.
 ASYNCH=YES